 Georgetown DWI with Child Passenger Attorney

 If you’ve been charged with DWI with a child passenger in Williamson or Bell County or the surrounding areas in Texas, it imperative that you hire a qualified defense attorney as soon as possible.
-Michael J. Price of Law Office of Michael J. Price has decades of combined experience handling criminal defense cases like yours, including various types of DWI.
+Michael J. Price of Price & Twine, PLLC has decades of combined experience handling criminal defense cases like yours, including various types of DWI.

 They will fight hard to defend your personal rights and freedoms and your custody of your child.
 To see what Mr. Price can do for you, call (512) 354-1880 today to schedule your free consultation.